 100 years later over half a million molecules have had their structures determined by X-ray crystallography, from the simplest molecules, like water (H2O) to huge biological molecules with many thousands of atoms.
 The information that these structures provide enables scientists to understand why some things are solids and others are gases, why some molecules react and some don't, why some molecules can work as medicines and some can’t.
 X-ray crystallography is an extremely important part of modern science.

-To celebrate the International Year of Crystallography, the New Zealand Institute of Chemistry, along with the University of Otago's Science News and Promotions committee invite you to take part in our Crystal Growing Competition.
-More information about X-ray crystallography and details on how to grow crystals can be found on this site, along with a registration form to sign up for the competition.
+The New Zealand Institute of Chemistry, along with the University of Otago’s Science News and Promotions committee invite you to take part in our second School’s Crystal Growing Competition.
+More information about X-ray crystallography and details on how to grow crystals can be found in the following pages, along with a registration form to sign up for the competition.